 What types of donations will companies match?

-A majority of employers are also fairly flexible when it comes to what organizations they’ll match gifts for.
-About two-thirds of companies with matching gift programs will do so for most 501(c)(3) organizations including:
+A majority of employers are fairly flexible when it comes to which organizations they’ll match gifts for.
+About two-thirds of companies with matching gift programs will match for most 501(c)(3) organizations including:

 - Community based social services like homeless shelters